Dr Simon Avery

 My research lies in two key areas:

 I have a long-standing interest in nineteenth-century women's writing and particularly the relations between women's writing and politics.
-I have published monographs and editions in this area on Elizabeth Barrett Browning (2003, 2004 and 2011) and Mary Coleridge (2010), and articles and book chapters on Barrett Browning, the Brontës, Eliza Ogilvy, Mathilde Blind, Eleanor Marx, and women writers' responses to the 1848 Revolutions.
-I also have an interest in the writings of Thomas Hardy and have previously published a critical history of The Mayor of Casterbridge and Jude the Obscure (2009) and the Broadview edition of The Return of the Native (2013).
+I have published monographs and editions in this area on Elizabeth Barrett Browning (2003, 2004 and 2011) and Mary Coleridge (2010), and articles and book chapters on Barrett Browning, the Brontës, Eliza Ogilvy, Mathilde Blind, Eleanor Marx, women writers' responses to the 1848 Revolutions, and women poets' imagining of fame.
+I also have an interest in the writings of Thomas Hardy and have published a critical history of The Mayor of Casterbridge and Jude the Obscure (2009) and the Broadview edition of The Return of the Native (2013).

 https://www.panmacmillan.com/authors/simon-avery/hand-in-hand-with-love/9781529092660